xet7/beryldb/README.md

 * `etc`: Libraries developed by 3rd party organizations.
 * `make`: Contains several Perl-based functions to compile BerylDB.

+NOTE: Beryl has changed a bit.
+Some functions and file names may have changed.
+Hence, Beryl's documentation may be closer to the ``stable`` branch.
+Nonetheless, the core structure is the same, and it has been intensively tested.

 ## Contributing

 We are always welcoming new members.
 If you wish to start contributing code to the Beryl project in any form, such as in the form of pull requests via Github, a code snippet or a patch, you will need to agree to release your work under the terms of the BSD license.

 ## External Links